Islandora/islandora_videojs/README.md

 ## Configuration

+Select the Video.js viewer as the default viewer for a solution pack that uses audio or video datastreams.
+The Audio Solution Pack and the Video Solution Pack are known to work with Video.js.

-Select the Video.js viewer at Administration » Islandora » Solution pack configuration » Video Solution Pack (admin/islandora/solution_pack_config/video).
+ For example, at Administration » Islandora » Solution pack configuration » Video Solution Pack (admin/islandora/solution_pack_config/video).

 [![Configuration](https://camo.githubusercontent.com/1c8251f9d0a2062abdb1433e18da6a9838a36264/687474703a2f2f692e696d6775722e636f6d2f4e684d4a5932752e706e67)](https://camo.githubusercontent.com/1c8251f9d0a2062abdb1433e18da6a9838a36264/687474703a2f2f692e696d6775722e636f6d2f4e684d4a5932752e706e67)

 ## Notes

 * This viewer has been tested with video.js 5.10.2.
-* Some features of video.js (such as rtmp streaming) only work with newer versions of video.js.
-If you encounter errors with streaming sources, try updating the video.js library.
 * If you use the Drush command, it is advisable to Move (not copy) the install script to your `.drush` folder and run it.

 ## Documentation